 Bylaw 4-3-1 states, “All students participating in a school-sponsored sport must be enrolled in and attending full-time in accordance with all duly adopted Board of Education or similar governing board policies of that school.”
-There are six exceptions to this Bylaw.
-Exception six (6) refers to state law and the four categories of students that are covered and have a participation opportunity at the public school in the parents' district of residence:
+There are seven exceptions to this Bylaw.
+Exception six (6) refers to state law, and the four categories of students that are covered and have a participation opportunity at the public school in the parents' district of residence are:

-Here are the most common questions the OHSAA receives in regards to non-enrolled students:
+Here are the most common questions the OHSAA receives in regard to non-enrolled students:

 1. Are home-educated students living in our school district eligible for athletics at our public school?

 Yes, but first you want to make sure the student is indeed home-educated by confirming with the superintendent of the public-school district in which the student’s family resides that the student has been excused from compulsory attendance.
 This will also confirm that the family resides in your district and you will be able to determine the grade in school, which is important for tracking semesters of eligibility.
 The student must be eligible in all other aspects (scholarship, age, transfer, etc.).
 If the sport that a home educated student wishes to play is not sponsored by the public school in the residential district, the student MAY be permitted to participate at the public school in another school district subject to the sole discretion of that district's superintendent.
 If this situation transpires, please see question 5 for important information.

 If a student claims they are home-educated but you are unable to confirm this with your superintendent, see question 2.

 Note: Please refer to the business rules for students who are seeking an opportunity in a multiple high school public school district. https://ohsaaweb.blob.core.windows.net/files/Eligibility/BusinessRulesMultiHSPublic.pdf